ibm-cloud-docs/monitoring/monitor/exporters/blackbox.md

 ## Step 4.
 Update the Sysdig agent that is running in the server
-{: #ipmi_step4}
+{: #Blackbox_step4}

 Choose one of the following Sysdig agents:

 ### Kubernetes Sysdig agent
-{: #ipmi_step4-1}
+{: #Blackbox_step4-1}

-Run the following command to edit the configmap and add information about the IPMI targets that you want to monitor:
+Run the following command to edit the configmap and add information about the Blackbox targets that you want to monitor:

 ```
 kubectl edit configmap sysdig-agent -n ibm-observe